KohaILS/koha-manual-zh-cn/source/implementation_checklist.rst

    -  :ref:`opaclanguagesdisplay` : Decide if patrons can choose what language the OPAC appears in

-      -  :ref:`opaclanguages` : Decide which languages the patrons can choose from
+      -  :ref:`OPACLanguages` : Decide which languages the patrons can choose from

    -  :ref:`language` : Decide which languages appear in the staff interface